JGoldstone/pydantic-tests/README.md

 With the exception of the `Dimension` class, all the metadata described were what one would call POD [Plain Old Data] types.
 They might be _constrained_ POD types, such as "non-negative integer", but they were very simple.

+### Weakened functional division between two key Python modules
+The classes
-The classes that implemented a representation of these types without regard to their use were named something like PODType`Parameter` and were in `framework.py`; the uses of those `Parameter`s were in `model.py` and had arbitrary names.
+that implemented a representation of these types without regard to their use were named something like PODType`Parameter` and were in `framework.py`; the uses of those `Parameter`s were in `model.py` and had arbitrary names.